2026-06-01

 stage: Usd.Stage = Usd.Stage.CreateNew(file_path)

 The : Usd.Stage is decoration.
-It is documentation for IDEs and mypy, ignored by the Python runtime.
+Documentation for IDEs and mypy, ignored by the runtime.
 You can delete it and the program runs identically.
 You can also lie (stage: int = ...) and it still runs.
-This is one of those Python gotchas that hits everyone who came from a typed language and assumed annotations mean something at runtime.
+One of those Python gotchas that hits everyone from a typed-language background.

 What .usda text actually looks like